GeniusesGroup/memar/README.md

 # Memar
+**Memar** is a computer software development **structure** document that gives you a [structuralism](https://en.wikipedia.org/wiki/Structuralism) mental model to understand the development model.
+The implementation version of Memar is used as the software development **framework**.

-An **application** developing **framework** provide ZeroOps(zero operations), edge computing, ... that let you develope both server and client applications in any programming language without need to think more about any fundamental requirements, Just develope business services and user interfaces, build apps as OS images or OS applications and easily just run first server node and let it distributes by many factors with inside logics not need external decision makers (automating software deployment) like Kubernetes(K8s) but with some improvements.
+It will provide ZeroOps(zero operations), edge computing, ... that let you develope both server and client applications in any programming language without need to think more about any fundamental requirements, Just develope business services and user interfaces, build apps as OS images or OS applications and easily just run first server node and let it distributes by many factors with inside logics not need external decision makers (automating software deployment) like Kubernetes(K8s) but with some improvements.

 ## Goals
 - Provide complete framework to develope any purpose distributed application with **low||no code**.